A phase microscope for quantum gases

 We consider here a modulated wavefunction in an optical lattice with reciprocal lattice vector $b$, which we model as $\psi(x) \propto e^{i\theta(x)}[c_0+2c_1\cos(bx)]$ with the first two Bloch coefficients $c_0$ and $c_1=c_{-1}$.
 One can show that the conversion factor becomes $\alpha=-2\sin(\phi)c_0^2$ when considering the densities integrated over the Wigner-Seitz cells and making suitable approximations \cite{SupMat}.
 We conclude that in a lattice, the mapping still holds, but the conversion factor is reduced because $c_0<1$ and the imprinted phase should be small $\phi \ll \pi/2$ to avoid additional deformations of the density.

-Here we realize a variant of this scheme (an aberration-induced phase microscope) which makes use of the naturally present anharmonicity of the optical potential for the quarter-period pulse and does not require an additional manipulation in the Fourier plane.
+Here we realize a variant of this scheme (an aberration-induced phase microscope) which makes use of the naturally present anharmonicity of the optical potential for the lensing pulse and does not require an additional manipulation in the Fourier plane.
 The aberrations produce a phase shift in a continuous rather than a pulsed fashion (Fig.~\ref{fig:coherence-microscope}B) and the momentum-dependent phase shift profile is smooth rather than top-hat-shaped around zero momentum (Fig.~\ref{fig:coherence-microscope}C), but it produces a conversion factor $\alpha$ with a very similar shape (Fig.~\ref{fig:coherence-microscope}D) as we explain in the following.
+We note that these aberrations are also present in the measurement of the Talbot revivals discussed above, but they are not important for the qualitative analysis of the contrast.
+While the phase microscope could be implemented by explicit phase imprinting, for our system with aberrations it occurs naturally when choosing the lensing pulse duration to yield the direct image.
+We note that Fig.~\ref{fig:1} was taken at low lattice depth of $1.7 \, E_{\rm rec}$, where we have basically no phase fluctuations that would modify the images and Talbot revivals.

 We consider the aberrations for a Gaussian optical trap with beam waist radius $w_0$ and note that the aberrations are automatically aligned with the harmonic trap.
-The aberration-induced phase $\phi_\beta$ for a fluctuation with momentum $\beta b$ with a dimensionless constant $\beta$ is given by
+The aberration-induced phase $\phi_\beta$ for a fluctuation with momentum $\beta b$ with a dimensionless factor $\beta$ is given by

 The matter-wave duration is adapted for a sharp imaging of the lattice itself, which is reflected by the condition $\phi_1=0$ \cite{SupMat} (Fig.~\ref{fig:coherence-microscope}C).

 The conversion factor for the momentum-dependent phases is